Key Insights: How Does Turnitin Detect AI in Student Papers?

 False Positives Are Possible

-That’s why teacher insight matters.
+That is why teacher insight matters.
 Educators are encouraged to consider:

-• Course performance
+Course performance and classroom work

-• The context of the assignment before making any conclusions.
+The assignment requirements before making any conclusions.

 Constant Updates, But Not Perfect